 - How to determine the numerical quality of a fingermark

-I am the module coordinator for Forensic Evidence Interpretation and Fundamentals of Forensic Investigation and I teach on the following undergraduate modules:
+I am the module coordinator of Forensic Evidence Interpretation and I teach across the following undergraduate modules:

 - Essential Skills for Criminologists

 - Crime Scene and Forensic Investigation